refinedev/refine/documentation/docs/advanced-tutorials/upload/multipart-upload.md

 ```

 :::caution
-This end-point should be `Content-type: multipart/form-data` and `Form Data: file: binary`?.
+This end-point should be `Content-type: multipart/form-data` and `Form Data: file: binary`.
 :::

 This end-point should respond similarly.